-Now, notice brethren, here was a Scotsman, who started in January as a fellowcraft, a founding fellowcraft of a new lodge.
-Then he came along in March, and he renewed his oath, which means he took another ceremony.
-And he gave in his entry money.
-And brethren, if a Scotsman paid for it you bet your life he got it!
+Now, notice Brethren, here was a Scotsman, who started in January as a fellowcraft, a founding fellowcraft of a new Lodge.
+Then he came along in March, and he renewed his oath, which means he took another ceremony; and he gave in his entry money, which means he paid for it.
+Brethren, if a Scotsman paid for it you bet your life he got it!
 There is no doubt about that.
-And there is the earliest 100% gilt-edged record of a third degree Two years later, in December 1728, another new Lodge, Greenock Kilwinning, at its very first meeting prescribed separate fees for entering, passing, and raising.
+And there is the earliest 100 per cent gilt edged record of a third degree.

+Two years later, in December 1728, another new Lodge, Greenock Kilwinning, at its very first meeting, prescribed separate fees for entering, passing, and raising.